now-here/breed/README.md

+# Breed

+## Code in development - don't use yet.

-# Breed (Git Continuous Deployment Framework)
+## (Continuous Git Deployment Framework)

-## Breed allows you to deploy your git repositories continuously and intelligently.
+Breed allows you to deploy your git repositories continuously and intelligently.

 - Processes a JSON payload
 - Includes auth